 Pickup Patterns: Cardioid vs Bi-Directional vs. Omnidirectional

 When choosing podcast equipment, know your microphone's "pickup pattern."
 Think of a 360-degree field of "vision" around the mic.
 Omnidirectional microphones will pick up everything around it.
 Remember, this includes background noise in your room.
 In some cases, a group of people who can only use one mic may gather around it, but everyone speaks at a different volume.
 This is often a nightmare for post-production (or your editor).
 A Bi-Directional microphone will pick up audio from 2, opposite sides of the microphone.
 Again, I only recommend this strategy if your budget or technical setup only allows one mic for a two person show.
-I almost always recommend a Cardioid (or more extreme super-cardioid) microphone.
+I almost always recommend a Cardioid (one directional) microphone.

 Phantom Power: